yunruse/Noether/CONTRIBUTING.md

 ### Automatic unit testing

-The `tests` directory contains a few analysis tools (mostly for analysing the catalogue), and unit testing, which is ran automatically on commits to `develop` and `testing` and pull requests to `release`.
+The `tests` directory contains a few analysis tools (mostly for analysing the catalogue), and unit testing, which is ran automatically on commits to `testing` and pull requests to `release` or `develop`.

 ## Under the hood